Perspective | What we’ll keep

 As someone working in food media, I noticed a surge in demand for content during the pandemic.
 Some people struggled to find any pleasure in putting food on the table.
 For others, staying at home clearly helped them discover a new passion.

 So many people were drawn to cooking — and experimenting — in their kitchens.
 Sometimes this was out of necessity: They’d panic-bought some random ingredients during a quick grocery run and now had to improvise.
 Other times, people cooked to feel connected, taking online workshops to meet fellow enthusiasts and to chat with their favorite chefs.
-They saw a viral food trend on Instagram or TikTok, so they joined in making hot chocolate bombs and baked feta pasta.
+They saw a viral food trend on Instagram or TikTok, so they joined in making hot-chocolate bombs and baked feta pasta.
 They missed a dessert from their favorite restaurant, so they had to re-create it.
 People started to pick up techniques that they used to get only from professional bakeries or coffee shops: mastering the mysterious alchemy of feeding a sourdough starter or foaming milk for a beautifully elaborate latte.

 When every day looks exactly the same as the last, paying attention to simple things — making better coffee in the morning, planning a fancy homemade dinner for you and your partner, decorating a layer cake — helps relieve the cabin fever.
 I hope that sense of care and adventurousness lives on, even after people feel free to dine out.